controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 <div class="example">
 <label>Teams</label>
 <p>
-ControlShift’s teams feature allows organizations to create different levels of permissions – allowing member-coaches to have access to only basic admin tools.
+ControlShift’s teams feature allows organizations to create different levels of permissions – allowing member-coaches to have access to only basic admin tools, or to segment campaign support by geographic area.
 </p>
 </div>